==> Dog Fleas?

 How does a spot-on for dogs work?

-Dog skin is thinner than human skin (and German Shepherd skin is even thinner than the dog skin of most other breeds).
+Dog skin is thinner than human skin (and German Shepherd skin is even thinner than the skin of most other breeds).

 Most spot-on for dogs (but not all) are then deposited in the sebaceous glands of the skin, from where they are slowly released back into the bloodstream.
-The pesticide is then metabolized in the liver, and excreted through urine and feces.
+The pesticide is then metabolized in the liver, and finally excreted through urine and feces.

 Note that unless dog owners face significant complications when applying chemical flea remedies ("pesticides"), obviously they do not report adverse reactions to a veterinarian or animal hospital (who would then forward the information to relevant national organizations, such that at some point the flea remedy would possibly be black-listed).